Skip to main content

 For each transition detected in the project, within the timeframe in analysis, you can see how many days the transition takes on average, and how many results have changed.

-Taking as example the High results from To Verify to NE:
+Take as an example the High results from To Verify to NE:

 • 3 results were changed from To Verify to Not Exploitable.

-• In average the transition takes 24 days.
+• On average the transition takes 24 days.

-• The minimum days is 20 and maximum is 29.
+• The minimum number of days is 20 and the maximum is 29.

 Resolved Results Overview